AdobeDocs/commerce-admin.en/help/content-design/media-gallery-folder-management.md

 ---
 # Media Gallery Folder Management

 Use folders to organize images in the new [Media Gallery](media-gallery.md).
-As the number of media assets increases, this will make it easier to locate and manage existing assets in your media gallery.
+As the number of media assets increases, folders make it easier to locate and manage existing assets in your media gallery.

 ## Create a folder